-- i.
-E-commerce facilitates the delivery of public services like health care, education and distribution of government social services at a reduced cost and improved quality. - ii.
-E-commerce allows people to spend more time at home rather wasting time in shopping. - iii.
-E-commerce allows some articles to be sold at cheap prices, this way, less affluent people can buy more and increase their standard of living. - iv.
-E-commerce enables the people of developing countries to buy products and services that are not otherwise available to them.
+E-commerce facilitates the delivery of public services like health care, education and distribution of government social services at a reduced cost and improved quality.
+It allows people to spend more time at home rather wasting time in shopping.
+E-commerce allows some articles to be sold at cheap prices and this way, less affluent people can buy more to increase their standard of living.
+It enables the people of developing countries to buy products and services that are not otherwise available to them.

-V. LIMITATIONS OF E-COMMERCE
+VI.
+LIMITATIONS OF E-COMMERCE

-Though E-commerce offers many advantages to customers, business, society and nation, there are still some areas of concern that need to be addressed [7].
+Though E-commerce offers many advantages to customers, business, society and nation, there are still some areas of concern that need to be addressed [13].
 The following are some of the limitations or disadvantages of E-commerce.